tjddus9597/STML-CVPR22/README.md

 ## Overview

 ### Self-Taught Metric Learning
-- Contextualized semantic similarity between a pair of data is estimated on the embedding space of the teacher network.
+1. Contextualized semantic similarity between a pair of data is estimated on the embedding space of the teacher network.
-- The semantic similarity is then used as a pseudo label, and the student network is optimized by relaxed contrastive loss with KL divergence.
+2. The semantic similarity is then used as a pseudo label, and the student network is optimized by relaxed contrastive loss with KL divergence.
-- The teacher network is updated by an exponential moving average of the student.
+3. The teacher network is updated by an exponential moving average of the student.
-- The student network learns by iterating these steps a number of times, and its backbone and embedding layer in light green are considered as our final model.

 <p align="center"><img src="misc/stml_overview.png" alt="graph" width="90%"></p>